 - Disussion of current questions concerning control engineering (for example EN 13849-1)

-- Seminar "Functional Safety and Validation"
+- Seminars in 2015: „Functional Safety and Validation" in Milano:

 Klaus-Dieter Becker, Berufsgenossenschaft Energie Textil Elektro Medienerzeugnisse, Wiesbaden, Germany